Series · Aliyun PAI · Chapter 3

 Submit a real multi-GPU training job on PAI-DLC, understand the resource pools (Lingjun vs general vs preemptible), and use AIMaster + EasyCKPT so a flaky node doesn't cost you a day.

 A DSW notebook is for one engineer on one GPU.
-The moment you need eight GPUs across two nodes, or the moment training runs longer than the eight hours you’ll keep the tab open, you switch to DLC.
-DLC is PAI’s job-submission front-end for a managed Kubernetes cluster: you describe what you want (image, command, resources, data mounts), DLC schedules pods, runs them to completion, persists logs, and tells you what happened.
+When you need eight GPUs across two nodes or training that runs longer than eight hours, you switch to DLC.
+DLC is PAI’s job-submission front-end for a managed Kubernetes cluster.
+You describe what you want (image, command, resources, data mounts), and DLC schedules pods, runs them to completion, persists logs, and reports the results.
 The docs call this Deep Learning Containers; we just say “DLC job”.

-The official DLC overview lists four bullets I want to highlight, because they matter:
+The official DLC overview highlights four key points that matter:

 • Diverse compute — Lingjun AI computing service, ECS, ECI, Shenlong bare metal, Lingjun bare metal.
 Hybrid scheduling.